-Julia Laferrera is a junior at Mount Holyoke College.
+Julian Laferrera is a junior at Mount Holyoke College.
 She is majoring in mathematics and is in the teacher licensure program for secondary math education.
 She is a Peer Fellow in the college’s AccessAbility Office, where she mentors and supports other disabled students.
-Julia has been learning American Sign Language (ASL) for seven years, and is currently studying for a semester at Gallaudet University in Washington D.C.
+Julian has been learning American Sign Language (ASL) for seven years, and is currently studying for a semester at Gallaudet University in Washington D.C.

 This April, many people around the world are celebrating Autism Awareness Month.
 I am not one of them; I will be celebrating Autism Acceptance Month.
 Although these terms sound similar, they mean very different things.